- Record Keeping

 With the swing arm removed, I can remove the rear sub-frame.
 The left-side grab handle for helping put the bike on the center stand is attached with the top left sub-frame bolt.
-There is a black plastic vanity cover over the bolt and it’s the same as the vanity cap used on the horn bolt head.
-The bolt is an Allan, countersunk style with the head on the inside of the sub-frame.
+There is a black plastic vanity cover over the nut and it’s the same as the vanity cap used on the horn bolt head.
+The bolt is a countersunk Allan style and has the head on the inside of the sub-frame.
 This provides more clearance when removing the battery.
-I remove the cap and bolt.
+I remove the vanity cap and the bolt.

-The other bolt at the bottom leg of the sub-frame goes through the muffler mount on the frame.
+The other bolt at the bottom leg of the sub-frame goes through the muffler bracket on the frame.
 I remove it.